-FROM INCIDENT DATE

-Variable(s):FINCDATERecord:IncidentType:Alphanumeric

-Format: YYYYMMDD

-FROM INCIDENT DATE is used when the incident is known to have spanned a period of time, or the exact dates cannot be determined.
+FROM INCIDENT DATE Variable(s): FINCDATE Record: Incident Type: Alphanumeric Size: 8 Format: YYYYMMDD FROM INCIDENT DATE is used when the incident is known to have spanned a period of time, or the exact dates cannot be determined.
 It contains the earliest possible date on which the incident could have occurred.

 UCR2.
+Values Police Sys stem Recor d:

+Values Description Data Element Values Description & Comments

+Blank Invalid

+00000000 Invalid

-Values Police Sys tem Recor d: Values Description Data Element Values Description & Comments Blank Invalid 00000000 Invalid 99999999 The exact date and time of the incident are known.
+99999999 1.
+The exact date and time of the

+incident are known.
 2. If FROM INCIDENT DATE IS 99999999, FROM INCIDENT TIME must be 9999.
 Numeric (YYYYMMDD) 1.
 Must contain a valid date: year must be valid; month in range 01 to 12; day in range 01 to 31 as applicable to the month.
-Rules General Comments TO INCIDENT DA 2.
-FROM INCIDENT be less than EXCEPT WHEN EX DATE, must be equal to or less than ITE EXCEPT WHEN EXACT DATE IS KNOWN.
-DATE + FROM INCIDENT TIME must TO INCIDENT DATE + TO INCIDENT TIME XACT DATE IS KNOWN. st be equal to or less than REPORT DATE.
+Rules General Comments Rules General Comments DATE, must be equal to or less than ATE EXCEPT WHEN EXACT DATE IS KNOWN.
+General Comments TO INCIDENT DA 2.
+FROM INCIDENT be less than DATE, must be equal to or less than General Comments